 - The Government of Canada will share in the upside and downside of the property value upon repayment.

 - Mortgages must be eligible for mortgage loan insurance through either Canada Guaranty, CMHC or Genworth.
 The first mortgage must be greater than 80% of the value of the property and is subject to a mortgage loan insurance premium.

 - The premium is based on the loan-to-value ratio of the first mortgage only.
 That is, the first mortgage amount divided by the purchase price.
 The Incentive amount is included with the total down payment.

-- Mortgage loan insurance premiums may be subject to provincial taxes.
+- Mortgage loan insurance premiums may vary depending on the mortgage loan insurer and may be subject to provincial taxes.

 What are the down payment requirements?

 - Minimum down payment is 5% of the first $500,000 of the lending value and 10% of the lending value above $500,000.

 - The minimum down payment must come from traditional down payment sources.

 - Note: Unsecured personal loans or unsecured lines of credit used to satisfy minimum down payment requirements are not eligible for the program.